| |

 aggregate for its resilience, flexibility, lower surface deck

-temperature, low moisture absorption, excellent feel and wear.
+temperature, low moisture absorption, and provides an excellent feel & wear.

 For a